GetOcean/ocean-public-docs/setup-usb-linux.md

 ---
 layout: page
-title: Setup your Ocean over USB on Linux
+title: Ocean setup over USB on Linux
 group: navigation
 ---
 This aim of this guide is to help you set up a new Ocean in less than five minutes.
 After working through this guide, your Ocean will be connected to your WiFi network, and you should be able to access it via `ssh`.